 Register the Business (as soon as you can)

 To do these things, you’re going to need a business license and an Employer Identification Number (EIN).
 If you do not have these, then this is something you will need to get done as soon as possible.

 Most businesses, and especially cleaning companies, should have liability insurance.
 That way, you will be covered if someone is injured on your property or if they get sick because of something you did (or didn’t do).

 Put a Budget Together

 At first, you may not have any money, but it won’t hurt to start putting a budget together.
-Then at least you will have an idea of where you are going to allocate resources and your business can grow from there.
+Then you will have an idea of where you will allocate resources, and your business can grow from there.